 How early should you shave your dog's coat for Spring?

 It feels as though our winters run shorter and our summers run longer every year.
 This temperature change is even more prevalent for long-haired dogs, whose coats aren’t designed for the warmer weather and must be watched closely to avoid overheating.
-Some pet owners decide to take matters in their own hands by shaving off their dog’s coat before the heat wave reaches them.
+Some pet owners decide to take matters into their own hands by shaving off their dog’s coat before the heat wave reaches them.
 Is this the best solution for your dog?
 If so, when should you do it?
 Let’s see if we can find these answers below.

 Accounting for Length